paulkarikari/paulkarikari/README.md

 I am the person teams call when a Databricks program is technically promising but operationally fragile.

 I design and deliver data and AI platforms that survive real-world pressure: architecture board scrutiny, security controls, audit evidence requests, and production support at 2am.
 I have built systems for major institutions including NatWest, and I care deeply about making high-stakes platforms dependable, explainable, and repeatable.

+I am hands-on in delivery, not just design.
+I work directly in Databricks, Python, SQL, and Terraform to translate architecture into working pipelines, governed data products, and deployable infrastructure.

 My style is practical and transparent.
 I work closely with architecture, engineering, risk, and control teams to turn complex requirements into clear decisions and shippable delivery plans.